Melbourne Property Investment

 Real estate investors in Melbourne should be aware that the prime reason for investing in property is capital growth, and capital growth is driven by the scarcity of an asset.
 When selecting a property for capital growth there should always be a consistently greater level of demand than supply.

 Remember, that when you select a unit as an investment, succumbing to the lure of tax savings is a fundamental mistake for investors.
 You do not attain financial independence through saving tax - you gain financial independence through the ongoing capital growth of your assets.
 So, get the location right and the returns as well as the capital growth should follow.

 The Annual Return Index measures the capital growth of an investment property together with net rental income, to give an accurate comparison between Australia's cities.
-Melbourne's residential property will make another steady start in 2012 and continue to do so in the long term.
-Investors should be very selective in terms of suburbs they consider for property investment.
-As always, look at the level of infrastructure and population growth of any new areas in Melbourne.
+Melbourne's residential property will make another steady start in 2014 and continue to do so in the long term.
+Property investors should be very selective in terms of suburbs they consider for investment property.
+As always, look at the level of infrastructure and population growth of any property location and market in Melbourne including vacancy rates.
 Comparisons between the Capital cities are best considered over 7 to 10 year periods with Melbourne, Sydney and Brisbane continuing to be good options for property investment in the future.
 Contact us for more information on recommended suburbs and locations in these cities.